arendst/Tasmota/lib/libesp32/berry_animation/docs/DSL_REFERENCE.md

   red_eye.pos = cosine_val
   eye_color.next = 1
 }

+# Option 3: Parametric repeat count
+sequence rainbow_cycle repeat palette.size times {
+  play animation for 1s
+  palette.next = 1
+}
 ```

-**Note**: Both syntaxes are functionally equivalent.
-The second syntax creates an outer sequence (runs once) containing an inner repeat sub-sequence.
+**Note**: All syntaxes are functionally equivalent.
+The repeat count can be a literal number, variable, or dynamic expression that evaluates at runtime.

 ### Sequence Statements